Frequently Asked Questions

 Related Pages

 Here you’ll find answers to some commonly asked questions.
-If you don’t see your question, please feel free to contact us or give us a call at 703-823-9840.
+If you don’t see your question, please feel free to contact us or call us at 703-823-9840.

-Standards are reviewed on a continual basis by the Board of Accreditation to ensure they remain current with the changing face of counseling centers today.
-If warranted, an accrediting board can amend the standards at any time; however, the IACS Standards are usually revised every ten years.
+Standards are reviewed on a continual basis by the Board of Directors to ensure they remain current with the changing face of counseling centers today.
+If warranted, the Board may amend the standards at any time; however, IACS Standards are usually revised every ten years.

-If your service does not meet the ratio of one FTE staff member for every 1,000 to 1,500 students, this does not mean that it would be automatically excluded from the possibility of attaining accreditation.
-Certain Standards use the word “must” (usually around ethical issues), while others employ the word “should” as is the case with the staff to student ratio.
 Most Centers approach this ratio to some degree but many accredited centers do not.
-In examining this issue, the Board considers how closely a site approximates this ratio, the existence of other campus mental health agencies, budgetary constraints, impact on service, etc. Often IACS will recommend and advocate for additional staffing for a center as part of the evaluation review.
+In examining this issue, the Board considers how closely the center approximates this ratio, the existence of other campus mental health agencies, budgetary constraints, impact on service, etc. Often, IACS will recommend and advocate to the school administration for additional staffing for a center as part of the evaluation review.

 For additional information, please see the IACS statement regarding Recommended Staff to Student Ratios.